Living Trust Attorney

 IF AVOIDING PROBATE IS YOUR GOAL, YOU NEED A GOOD LIVING TRUST ATTORNEY

-There may be some negative aspects to a living trust.
+As can be seen, there are advantages to a trust since the transfer of assets at death can take place without complicated court proceedings and in relative privacy without public record filings.
+However, there may be some negative aspects to a living trust.
 There is generally no savings on federal estate or state inheritance taxes.
 Also, setting up a trust may be expensive, and the expense is immediate, not delayed till after the grantor's death.
 However, in the long run depending on the circumstances, the expense may be worthwhile if the trust provides the appropriate estate plan for the client.

 I have many years of experience working with and advising clients.
 I work closely with clients to advance their personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for their family and beneficiaries.

 For personalized attentive service and a free case evaluation you can contact me by telephone (212) 355-2575, fax (212) 751-5911 or e-mail